 - how to apply

-The next round of upcoming session will be held via zoom.
-For recording of past presentations, please visit our Global Lounge page.
+The next round of upcoming sessions will be held via zoom.
+For a full list of sessions including access to past presentation recordings, please visit our Global Lounge page.

 Step 2 - Check your eligibility

 All domestic and international students doing a degree are eligible and we encourage you to apply.
 We recommend that you begin your semester exchange application in your first year.

 - Have completed at least 120 credit points for your current La Trobe degree or will have completed this by the time you start your exchange.

 - Have at least a 65% overall WAM (see how to calculate your WAM here).
 Please note some partner universities may require a higher requirement.